paul-butcher/paul-butcher.github.io/_posts/2017-10-15-ansible-smoke-testing.md

     - Do all application servers work, does the load balancer?

 These tests don't prove that the application works properly and fulfils the expected requirements, that's for your test suite and manual test plan to judge.
 They just give a quick indication that it's not completely broken.

 Crucially, adding tests like this means that a failed deployment can immediately raise a red flag, even if all of the tasks that should have configured your hosts appeared to work.
 This allows you to get on with diagnosing and fixing it immediately, rather than waiting for human testing or log-based reporting to notify you of a problem.

+# How

 I've experimented with various ways of achieving this, with handlers and roles, and decided that it is best handled by separate plays, with the test tasks defined within them.
 Possibly as a separate playbook which can be included at the end of your main playbook